anope/website/upgrading.md

 0. Move the `enc_md5`, `enc_none` and `enc_sha1` modules to be secondary encryption modules and add `enc_bcrypt` or `enc_sha256` as a new primary encryption module ([example](https://github.com/anope/anope/blob/2.1.0/data/anope.example.conf#L1219-L1256)).

+0. Replace the `nickserv/access` privilege in operator accounts with the `nickserv/cert` privilege.

 #### botserv.conf

 0. Add a description to the `GREET` privilege ([example](https://github.com/anope/anope/blob/2.1.1/data/botserv.example.conf#L326)).